Nambikwaran languages

 The varieties of Mamaindê are often seen as dialects of a single language but are treated as separate Northern Nambikwaran languages by Ethnologue.
 Sabanê is a single speech community and thus has no dialects, while the Nambikwara language has been described as having eleven.

-The total number of speakers is estimated to be about 1,000, with Nambikwara proper being 80% of that number.
-Most Nambikwara are monolingual but some young men speak Portuguese.
-Especially the men of the Sabanê group are trilingual, speaking both Portuguese and Mamainde.

 Genetic relations

 Price (1978) proposes a relationship with Kanoê (Kapixaná), but this connection is not widely accepted.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Aikanã, Irantxe, Itonama, Kanoe, Kwaza, Peba-Yagua, Arawak, Bororo, and Karib language families due to contact.